Legend. Myths. Folklore. Bats figure prominently in our primal fears, the things that scare us in the chill dark of the night. Are we silly!

 The Monument may be the only national wildlife refuge in the country that has an obligation to not only protect living wildlife, but also that long since dead.Paleontology

-The Umtanum desert buckwheat and White Bluffs bladderpod are proposed for listing as threatened under the Endangered Species Act.
-As part of the listing, 344 acres of protected critical habitat are proposed in Benton County for the Umtanum desert buckwheat and 2,861 acres of critical habitat in Franklin County are proposed for the White Bluffs bladderpod.
+The Umtanum desert buckwheat and White Bluffs bladderpod were listed as threatened under the Endangered Species Act on December 20, 2013.
+As part of the listing, 344 acres of protected critical habitat were designated in Benton County for the Umtanum desert buckwheat and 2,033 acres of critical habitat in Franklin County were designated for the White Bluffs bladderpod.
 Both plants were discovered during a 1995 botanical survey of the Hanford Reach and are not known to exist anywhere else in the world.Rare, Threatened or Endangered Species

 Want to see more animals on your trip to the Hanford Reach National Monument?
 Here are some tips from the "experts."Watching Wildlife

 Once a national wildlife refuge itself, Saddle Mountain National Wildlife Refuge still exists, but as part of the much larger Hanford Reach National Monument.

 Page Photo Credits Kangaroo Rat - Chuck & Grace Bartlett, Little Brown Myotis - Ann Froschauer/FWS, Sage Thrasher- Tim Lenz, Monarch Butterfly - Jane Abel, Fire - Gregory Jordan, Elk - Walmart, Saddle Mountains - Rich Steele